Julia Whitney Brown graduated with a BFA in Ceramics & BS in Education from Southern Illinois University Edwardsville.

-Julia's work is influenced by her experiences growing up in a tight-knit alt-right fundamental Christian community.
+Julia's practice is influenced by her experiences growing up in a tight-knit alt-right fundamental Christian community.
 When she defied her father’s wishes to attend a liberal arts university her work experienced an explosion of divergence as she started making meaningful contact with others from different backgrounds.
-From there, she made it a point to gain as many outside perspectives on 'how to live' as possible.
-She learned art may not only be an avenue for healing, but a tool for solving and acknowledging difficult problems.
+She made it a point to gain as many outside perspectives on 'how to live' as possible.
+From these experiences she learned art may not only be an avenue for healing, but a tool for solving and acknowledging difficult problems.
 Art became the medium for which she could build a bridge between herself and 'the world.'